 Our buyer is a Graduate Gemologist (GIA) and Certified Gemologist Appraiser (AGS), and has been with Carreras for over twenty years, more than half of that as our full-time buyer.
 Having that expertise allows him to be up-to-date on the market, and evaluate your piece of jewelry as “a whole,” rather than simply giving you material value no matter what.

 When you accept our buyer’s offer, we will write you a company check immediately.
-In order to properly comply with all state and federal regulation we will need to see your driver’s license or other state or military photo I.D.
+In order to properly comply with all state and federal regulations we will need to see your driver’s license or other state or military photo I.D.
 We are also required to take a photo of you while in our office.

-An appointment is not necessary, just come by anytime from 10am to 4:30pm on a Monday, Tuesday, Thursday or Friday.
+An appointment is not necessary, just come by anytime from 10am to 4:00pm on a Monday, Tuesday, Thursday or Friday.
 We always suggest calling the day you are planning on coming, just to confirm that the buyer is available.
-That being said, if you have a large lot of items, we would prefer to set up appointment to meet with you on a Wednesday; please call in advance to set that up.
+That being said, if you have a large lot of items, we would prefer to set up an appointment to meet with you on a Wednesday; please call in advance to set that up.
 Our phone number is 804-673-1967.